-Travel costs represents necessary travel funds for law enforcement officers to provide adequate coverage within the state.
+Travel cost represents necessary travel funds for law enforcement officers to provide adequate coverage within the state.
 Travel is necessary to patrol, conduct high crash corridor checks within the state, conduct roadside inspections and other enforcement projects and attend CVSA and other training workshops.
 Reimbursement is based upon the current State-approved rate/GSA estimates.
 Actual costs will be billed.
-While we are unsure of the COVID-19 pandemic and it's effects in the year to come, MVE will adapt it's enforcement activities and travel plans to ensure that Officers are kept safe and healthy.